Lindia Tjuatja

 /'lɪndia 'tʃuatʃa/ • 蔡玲丽 (càilínglì) • she/her

-In my (precious) free time, I enjoy painting (oil and gouache are my mediums of choice), playing the viola, hanging out with my cat, travelling, and reading!
+In my (precious) free time, I enjoy painting (oil and gouache are my mediums of choice), playing the viola, hanging out with my cat, running, and reading!

 news

-Mar 12, 2024 Check out our new preprint in collaboration with folks from CU Boulder, “GlossLM: Multilingual Pretraining for Low-Resource Interlinear Glossing”!
+Sep 20, 2024 Check out our new preprint in collaboration with folks from CU Boulder, “GlossLM: Multilingual Pretraining for Low-Resource Interlinear Glossing”, to be presented at EMNLP!

-Nov 7, 2023 Check out our new preprint, “Do LLMs exhibit human-like response biases?
-A case study in survey design”!
+Sep 4, 2024 Check out our paper “Do LLMs exhibit human-like response biases?
+A case study in survey design” to be presented at EMNLP!

 May 16, 2023 My first PhD paper was accepted to a conference!
 Keep an eye out for “Syntax and Semantics Meet in the Middle: Probing the Syntax-Semantics Interface of LMs Through Agentivity” at *SEM, co-located with ACL 2023 in Toronto.